shaoxc/qepy/README.md

-# PWSCFPY - PWSCF (quantum-espresso) Python interface
+# QEPY - Quantum ESPRESSO Python interface
-   In order to use PWSCF in embedding code, we modified some code of quantum-espresso and compile the Python wrappers.
+   In order to use Quantum ESPRESSO in embedding code, we modified some code of quantum-espresso and compile the Python wrappers.
 The source code was modified based on QE-6.5 and commented out unused code.

 ## Requirements
  - Python 3.6 or later